Q & As about electronic cigarettes, generally speaking opinions and simply put.

 or about 18/24 mg of nicotine per 20 pack.

 A Light/Medium cigarette contains approximately 0.7 mg of nicotine in each cigarette…

 or about 14 mg of nicotine per 20 pack.

 An Ultra Light cigarette contains approximately 0.5 mg of nicotine in each cigarette…

 or about 10 mg of nicotine per 20 pack.

-Therefore, the numbers represented above indicate the maximum amount of nicotine intake assuming that 100% of it makes it into the lungs of the user of an electronic cigarette.
+The numbers represented above only indicate the maximum amount of nicotine intake assuming that 100% of it makes it into the lungs of the user of an electronic cigarette.
 Most manufactures claim 1 ml is approximately the same as 1 x 20 pack of cigarettes.
 Most e-

 It should also be noted that, although nicotine is addictive, no studies as yet have shown nicotine to be a carcinogen.
 It is simply “the fix” which cigarette smokers crave.
 Similar to way someone who likes coffee wants their caffeine hit in the morning (afternoon –